mbid/mbid.github.io/posts/type-checking-with-eqlog-parsing/index.md

 Eqlog implements an extension of Datalog that allows it to infer equalities among elements during evaluation.
 For example, you cannot directly encode the anti-symmetry axiom $x \le y \land y \le x \implies x = y$ in standard Datalog because of the equality in the conclusion, but this is trivial in Eqlog.

-The ability to reason about equality will be critical when get to type unification.
+The ability to reason about equality will be critical when we get to type unification.
 Lack of native support for equality is probably the reason why type checking using Datalog isn't a well-known technique even though Datalog is quite popular in the programming languages space.

 I intend for each post in this series to introduce one aspect of the type checker.